Rays vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Tampa Bay Rays and Randy Arozarena ready for the second of a three-game series against Randal Grichuk and the Los Angeles Angels on Wednesday at Tropicana Field.
+Yandy Diaz and the Tampa Bay Rays will play Randal Grichuk and the Los Angeles Angels on Thursday at Tropicana Field, at 1:10 PM ET.

-The Angels are +180 moneyline underdogs in this matchup with the favored Rays (-225).
-The over/under is 8 runs for this contest.
+The favored Rays have -250 moneyline odds against the underdog Angels, who are listed at +200.
+The total for the contest is listed at 7.5 runs.

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.